platformsh/platformsh-docs/docs/src/configuration/app/app-reference.md

 Using domains in your rules rather than IP addresses is generally more specific and secure.
 For example, if you use an IP address for a service with a CDN, you have to allow the IP address for the CDN.
-THis means that you allowing potentially hundreds or thousands of servers also using the CDN.
+This means that you allow potentially hundreds or thousands of other servers also using the CDN.

 An example rule filtering by domain: